ExeioS33/pg-database-comparator/README.md

 ## Features

-Using the `psycopg2` library, this tool can compare the following PostgreSQL objects:
+Using the `psycopg2` library, this tool can compare the following PostgreSQL objects on a given schema:
 - Indexes
 - Tables
 - Columns